OCB7D2D/OcbElectricityOverhaul/README.md

 http://www.ocbnet.ch/OCB7D2D/ElectricityOverhaul/

-In the end you must copy four files into the `Data/Managed` folder:
+In the end you must copy three files into the `Data/Managed` folder:

 - `0Harmony.dll`
 - `Assembly-CSharp.dll`
 - `DMT.dll`
-- `Mods.dll`

 The `Assembly-CSharp.dll` must match your game installation.
 For single-player use `sp-*` files, for dedicated server use `dedi-*`.